 Warm Mineral Springs is more developed than other natural springs in Florida.

 The facilities are older, and have a reputation for sometimes being dirty and unkept.
-As with all public facilities, your experience will depend on random luck and the day you happen to visit.
+As with all public facilities, your experience will depend on an element of random luck and the actual condition on day you happen to visit.

-The surrounding lawn is well manicured, and the grass is kept short.
+The outdoor environment at Warm Mineral Springs is very nice.
+There is a large surrounding lawn which is well manicured, and the grass is kept short.

-There are a few big, beautiful shade trees, but there aren’t many.
-It gets crowded under the few that are there.
 There are some palm trees and Australian Pine, but they don’t offer very good shade.
-I suggest bringing a good umbrella and using sun protection.
+I suggest bringing a good umbrella and using good sun protection.

 It’s nice to stand in shallow areas without squishing your feed into mud, which many people find unpleasant.
 It’s also nice to have good traction because some hard surfaces, including the entrance ramps, can become slimy and slippery due to algae growth.

 How Deep is Warm Mineral Springs?

 The deepest point in Warm Mineral Springs is approximately 205 feet deep, but most areas are more shallow.
 Adults can usually stand in places along the spring’s perimeter, which is marked by a floating rope.

 There’s a shallow area for children, which is also separated by floating ropes.

-Note: The bottom is a natural surface; it’s either sandy, or squishy mud.
+Note: Again, the bottom is a natural surface.
+It’s either sandy, or squishy mud.
 Many people find it unpleasant to put their feet in the mud.
 I suggest bringing a good pair of water shoes.

 There’s lawn furniture sprinkled around the property.
 Plastic lounge chairs are available for free use, and are first-come, first-served.